Gomolemo-k/email-previewer-application/docs/architecture.md

 ### Architectural Style

-MkSaaS follows a monolithic architecture pattern with server-first principles:
+The application follows a monolithic architecture pattern with server-first principles:
 - Server-first architecture using Next.js Server Actions
 - Component-driven development for UI elements
 - Type-safe development across the entire stack